soulnote/DSA-Quick-Revision/graph.md

 The above result satisfies all the necessary conditions.
 [4, 5, 2, 3, 1, 0] and [4, 5, 0, 2, 3, 1] are also such
 topological sortings that satisfy all the conditions.

+### 🔍 Intuition Summary for Kahn’s Algorithm (Cycle Detection using BFS):

+We count how many edges come **into each node** (in-degree).
+Then, we **start from nodes with no incoming edges** (in-degree 0) — they can be safely placed first.
+As we remove a node from the queue, we **reduce the in-degree of its neighbors**, like "unlocking" the next steps.
+If a neighbor's in-degree becomes 0, it means it's ready to be processed next, so we add it to the queue.
+If we can't process all nodes this way, it means there's a **cycle blocking the order**.

 ```java
 import java.util.*;